Now that you know how to become a teaching assistant, you might be asking yourself why become a teaching assistant?

-The tasks assigned to a teaching assistant are varied, and can differ from school to school.
-Broadly speaking, the key duties that a teaching assistant are responsible for include supporting students with learning difficulties or disabilities, often on a 1-to-1 basis.
+The tasks assigned to a teaching assistant are varied and can differ from school to school.
+Broadly speaking, one of the key duties that a teaching assistant is responsible for is supporting students with learning difficulties or disabilities, often on a 1-to-1 basis.

 They are often required to prepare the classroom for lessons each day and keep the area clean and tidy.
 Another key duty is providing support on school outings or at school events.
 A day in the life of a teaching assistant is never dull!

 At the end of the day, the best part of being a teaching assistant is the students.
 Being part of a student's life on a day-to-day basis is a position of privilege, with many rewards.